-Building a house on a hill is the best way to take advantage of your view, but can be a costly and complecated project.
+Building a house on a hill is the best way to take advantage of your view, but can be a costly and complicated project.
 While the visual impact of your home is sure to be stunning, you need to consider many other building aspects before you begin.
 A house on a hill must be carefully planned.

 First check with your municipality about the regulations and codes in the area you plan to build.
 There might be a maximum height restriction along with other restrictions.
-Cost is also a considerable factor, as building on a house on a hill is usually much costlier than building on flat land.
+Cost is also a considerable factor, as building a house on a hill is usually much costlier than building on flat land.

 Access to Utilities and Road

 Another important factor is whether or not there is access to utilities services.
 You need access to a road as well, for the construction crew and building supplies.

 You will need to order an examination of the soil to test the stability of the ground to make sure it can support a house.
 The report can be ordered from a geotechnical engineer and will also contain information on what kind of foundation would be best to use.

 If you are planning your house at a high elevation, there may be considerable exposure to the elements.
 If this is the case, make sure that outdoor areas, such as a patio, will be sheltered from elemental exposure.

 Hire a structural engineer to design the structure, including the foundation.
 The engineer can account for seismic and structural loads as well as a higher wind factor.

 After getting the design completed by the structural engineer, it is a good idea to price out several contractors to see if the usually higher cost of building on a hill is something you can, and want to pay for.

 If you choose to go ahead with construction, try to hire a contractor that has done this kind of building before.